Tianyu-yang-anna/Tianyu-yang-anna.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}
 -->

-I am a second-year CS PhD student at the <a href="https://www.nd.edu/" target="_blank">University of Notre Dame</a>.
+Hi there 👋，I am a second-year CS PhD student at the <a href="https://www.nd.edu/" target="_blank">University of Notre Dame</a>.
 I am fortunate to have <a href="https://xiangliangzhang.com/" target="_blank">Professor Xiangliang Zhang</a> as my advisor and grateful for the guidance of <a href="https://www.yapengtian.com/" target="_blank">Professor Yapeng Tian</a>.

 Before joining Notre Dame, I earned my B.E. degree in Electrical Engineering from <a href="https://en.bjtu.edu.cn/" target="_blank">Beijing Jiaotong University</a> and an M.S. in Research from <a href="https://www.columbia.edu/" target="_blank">Columbia University</a>.
 I also interned at <a href="https://opencv.org/" target="_blank">Intel’s OpenCV organization</a>, working with <a href="https://github.com/dkurt" target="_blank">Dmitry Matveev</a>.